RETREATS

 What to Expect:

-• Testimonials shared by student leaders
+• Testimonials shared by student leaders, sophomore and junior students

 • Considerable social activity, including sitting and talking in small groups and one-on-one discussions